shrsr/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

    git clone https://github.com/<Forked Repo>/ansible-aci.git

-* Add the main repository "upstream".
+* Add the main repository "upstream"

 "origin" is name for your forked repo, from which you push and pull while "upstream" is a name for the main repo, from where you pull and keep a clone of your fork updated, but you don't have push access to it.
+Adding the main repository "upstream" is a one time operation.
 .. code-block:: Blocks

    git remote add upstream https://github.com/CiscoDevNet/aci-go-client.git

-Creating branches makes it easier to fix bugs, add new capabilities and integrate new versions after they have been tested in isolation.
+Creating branches makes it easier to fix bugs, add new features and integrate new versions after they have been tested in isolation.
 Master is the default branch of the local repository.
+Each time you need to make changes to a module we need to create a new branch from master.

-* Create a branch from your master by using the following commands on the terminal and add the main repo **upstream**:
+* Create a branch from master by using the following commands on the terminal and add the main repo **upstream**:
 .. code-block:: Blocks

    git master